lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 - You have installed Ubuntu Server 20.04.2 LTS (x64) on all the servers and have assigned static IPs.

 ## Walkthrough

+### Choose Your Ethereum 2.0 Client

+The content of the following guide will be changed based on your client selection.
+Please choose the one your prefer before continue reading:
+{{< content-toggle toggleTotal="4" toggle1="Prysm" toggle2="Lighthouse" toggle3="Teku" toggle4="Nimbus" active="toggle1" >}}

 ### Overview